temporalio/documentation/docs-src/references/dynamic-configuration.md

     value: 10
   - constraints: {}  # Applies to all other task queues in "namespace1" and all other Namespaces.
     value: 16
-  matching.numTaskqueueWritePartitions:  # Number of Task Queue partitions for write operations
+  matching.numTaskqueueWritePartitions:  # Number of Task Queue partitions for write operations.
   - constraints: {namespace: "namespace1", taskQueueName: "tq"}  # Applies to the "tq" Task Queue for both Workflows and Activities.
     value: 8 # The default value for this key is 4.
 Task Queues that need to support high traffic require higher number of partitions.
 Set these values in accordance to your poller count.
   - constraints: {namespace: "namespace1", taskQueueName: "other-tq", taskType: "Activity"} # Applies to the "other_tq" Task Queue for Activities specifically.